How to apply

-- Apply for the programme by uploading all the documents in one single zip file to the project portal.
+- Apply for the programme by sending to DropYourThesis@esa.int the experiment proposal together with the letter of endorsement in one zip file

 - Carefully read the condition to apply, and familiarise yourself with the ZARM Drop Tower documentation and the experiment proposal template (list of documents).